switchupcb/dasgo/README.md

 ### Generation

-Use copy/paste or code generation to add `dasgo` types to your repository.
+Use copy-paste or code generation to add `dasgo` types to your repository.

 ## Specification